California facing chance of blackouts amid brutal heat wave

 The danger of wildfires was extreme as scorching heat and low humidity turned brush to tinder.
 Four deaths were reported over the Labor Day weekend as some 4,400 firefighters battled 14 large fires around the state, with 45 new blazes on Sunday alone, said Anale Burlew, a deputy chief with the California Department of Forestry and Fire Protection.

 In Southern California, two people were killed and one injured by the Fairview Fire, which started Monday near the city of Hemet, the Riverside County Fire Department said.
-Roughly 50 miles (80 kilometers) southeast of Los Angeles, the fire had quickly spread to more than 2,000 acres by 11 p.m., prompting evacuations, and was only 5% contained.
+Roughly 50 miles (80 kilometers) southeast of Los Angeles, the fire had quickly spread to at least 2,400 acres (971 hectares), prompting evacuations, and was only 5% contained.
 Multiple residential structures burned.

+The dead people were not immediately identified.
+Authorities said both were found in the same area but it was not known if they were from the same household.
+They were apparently trying to flee when they were overcome.

 California’s energy grid runs on a mix of mostly solar and natural gas during the day, along with some imports of power from other states.
 But solar power begins to fall off during the late afternoon and into the evening, which is the hottest time of day in some parts of the state.
 And some of the aging natural gas plants California relies on for backup power aren’t as reliable in hot weather.